Thailand is world famous for its flavoursome cuisine.

 We were heading to Chiang Mai and we were looking at what to do in Chiang Mai once we arrived.
 The timing was perfect.
-Our tour was sponsored by A Chef’s Tour, as always, our opinions are our own.
+Our Chiang Mai street food tour was sponsored by A Chef’s Tour, as always, our opinions are our own.

-Check out our YouTube video on our fun day out in Chiang Mai:
+Check out our YouTube video on our fun day out in trying the best food in Chiang Mai:

 All About Our A Chef’s Tour – Chiang Mai Food Tour

 Our Chef’s Tour was a 4-hour lunchtime tour, luckily we had no breakfast as we had heard about the amount of food that was included in the tour.
 Our transport around Chiang Mai was by the famous red Daeng trucks.
 Not only did we get to try a lot of Chiang Mai food but we learnt about the history of Northern Thai cooking and how the Burmese influences have created a unique cuisine that is quite different from the other areas of Thailand.